Office of Veteran Student Affairs

 The Office of Veteran Student Affairs at Cincinnati State offers assistance to veterans, their eligible dependents, and selected reservists who wish to initiate, continue, or resume using their Veterans Affairs (VA) educational benefits at the College.
-It also functions as a referral source for other veteran-oriented services available at Cincinnati State, including the Pathway to Employment Center, the Workforce Development Center, and the federal Veterans Upward Bound program.
+It also functions as a referral source for other veteran-oriented services available at Cincinnati State, such as academic advisors and program chairs, tutoring, the Workforce Development Center, and the College's Career Center.

 The Office of Veteran Student Affairs provides: